Enhancing the Privacy Act

 The collection of information from sources other than the individual concerned was highlighted as a gap in our privacy system by the European Union during its assessment of New Zealand’s EU “adequacy status”.

 EU adequacy means New Zealand businesses can receive information from the European Union without implementing individual contractual agreements, and places New Zealand in a small cohort of jurisdictions recognised for protecting individual privacy.
-The bill is designed to support New Zealand to retain its adequacy status into the future.
+The Amendment Act is designed to support New Zealand to retain its adequacy status into the future.

-The Bill was introduced to Parliament in September 2023 and received its first reading in May 2024.
-The Justice Committee received 55 submissions.
+The legislation was introduced to Parliament in September 2023, and the Justice Committee received 55 submissions.
+It received Royal Assent from the Governor-General on 23 September 2025.

-Although the Bill proposes that amendments related to IPP 3A (in Part 1) will come into force on 1 June 2025, the Minister of Justice has announced he intends to extend the commencement date for Part 1 of the Bill to maintain a minimum 6-month implementation period for agencies to prepare to comply with IPP 3A.
-Technical amendments to part 2 of the Act will come into force the day after Royal Assent.
+Whilst the amendments related to IPP 3A (in Part 1) were originally due to come into force on 1 June 2025, Parliament extended the commencement date for Part 1 to 1 May 2026 to provide a sufficient time for agencies to prepare to comply with IPP 3A.
+The technical amendments to part 2 of the Act came into force the day after Royal Assent.

 Cabinet paper: Privacy Amendment Bill 2023: Approval for introduction [PDF, 606 KB]